A reinforcement learning approach to rare trajectory sampling: Formulation and applications

-\item A \textbf{soft constraint}, setting the weight to $1$ on correct trajectories and $<1$ on incorrect trajectories.
-In particular, we can consider the weighting to be given by the exponent of a distance measure $D$ between some function $f$ of the trajectory and a chosen value $F$ of that function
+In our approach it will be necessary to have weights which are always non-zero.
+As such, to consider conditioned problems we will first need to \textbf{soften} the weights, setting the trajectory weight to $1$ on correct trajectories and $<1$ on incorrect trajectories.
+In particular, we can consider the weightings to be given by some measure $D$ which returns $0$ when the condition is true and is positive when the condition is false

-where $s$ is a parameter determining how heavily suppressed incorrect trajectories are: in the limit $s\rightarrow\infty$, only correct trajectories remain, recovering the ensemble of the hard constraint.
+where $s$ is a parameter determining how heavily suppressed incorrect trajectories will be: in the limit $s\rightarrow\infty$, only correct trajectories remain, recovering the ensemble of the hard constraint.
+For example, to recover a softened version of the random walk bridges or excursions, we may set